-*- coding: utf-8 -*-

 :param cls: the workchain class to register the error handler with

-:param priority: an integer that defines the order in which registered handlers will be called
+:param priority: optional integer that defines the order in which registered handlers will be called

 during the handling of a failed calculation.
-Higher priorities will be handled first
+Higher priorities will be handled first.
+If the priority is `None`

 def error_handler(self, calculation):